hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

 A﻿fter few minutes Terraform run, both Prometheus and Grafana will be deployed in the K8s cluster to the namespace *monitoring*.

-T﻿ype the following command to check the deployed monitoring resources.
-They should be all in *Running* states.
+T﻿yping the following command to check the deployed monitoring resources.
+All the Pods should be in *Running* states.

 ```markdown
 $ kubectl get all -n monitoring